willhowes/CV/README.md

 #### Technologies I have regularly used
 I can learn new technologies and programming concepts quickly.
-Some of the languages, frameworks, tools and concepts I have learned in the relatively short time I have been coding include: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, RSpec, Capybara, Python, Javascript, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Postgres, SQL, Github, Heroku, Travis CI.
+Some of the languages, frameworks, tools and concepts I have learned in the relatively short time I have been coding include: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, RSpec, Capybara, Python, Javascript, React, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Postgres, SQL, Github, Heroku, Travis CI.

 ## Projects